Franciscus Patricius: Anthropology

 Like all Neoplatonists, Patricius dealt intensively with the relationship between the spiritual (intelligible) and the sensually perceptible world.
 In the hierarchical order of his system, the material sphere is subordinate to the spiritual in every respect, since it is its image and product.
 The spiritual, as the higher level, is the simpler and closer to the divine origin, the sensually perceptible appears in the variety of the individual sensory objects and the complexity of the physical world.
 Each of the two spheres is graduated in itself, whereby the simpler is always the superior in rank and power.
 The relatively simple is always the all-encompassing at the same time, since it produces the relatively complex and varied.
 Within this order of all reality, man takes a middle position.
 He forms the lowest level of expression in the spiritual world, because his intellect is the spiritual form that connects its unity with the greatest degree of diversity.
 At the same time, he is the highest level of existence in the field of beings bound to a physical substrate, since he is the only one with an intellect.

-With regard to the classification of the soul in this system, Patricius's view agrees with the teaching Plotin s, the founder of Neoplatonism.
+With regard to the classification of the soul in this system, Patricius's view agrees with the teachings of Plotinus, the founder of Neoplatonism.
 This is about the controversial question among the Neo-Platonists, whether the soul, through its descent into the physical world, surrenders completely to the material circumstances, as the late antique Neo-Platonists meant, or whether Plotinus could maintain its presence in the spiritual world at any time.
 Patriciuss is convinced that the human soul has no non-rational or suffering life in itself, but only a life of knowledge; the impulsiveness, the irrational is a result of the physicality, which it encounters from the outside.